-- 4.1 The Shared Decision Framework will be the means through which the Provincial Agencies and the Kaska will engage on Shared Decision Level "information available upon request", Shared Decision Levels 1 to 4 and Strategic Shared Decisions. - 4.2 The Shared Decision Framework is composed of: - (a) a process for interaction between the Parties, as described in sections 1 to 6 of AppendixC: - (b) the Natural Resources Council, including the Shared Decision Working Group, as described in section 6 of this Agreement; - (c) the Spatial Reference Layer as described in Appendix D; and - (d) the Shared Decision Matrix as described in section 8 of Appendix C. - 4.3 The Parties accept that a Shared Decision has been made when: - (a) the Parties have followed the process described in Appendix C; and - (b) the Provincial Agency has made a decision in serious consideration of the Recommendation, and other available information. - 4.4 The Parties acknowledge that this Agreement will constitute the means by which Provincial Agencies fulfill the Province's duty to meaningfully consult and where appropriate, accommodate the Kaska with respect to Applications and Strategic Shared Decisions within the scope of this Agreement.
+- 4.1 The Shared Decision Framework will be the means through which the Provincial Agencies and the Kaska will engage when an Application is being considered. - 4.2 The Shared Decision Framework is composed of: - (a) a process for interaction between the Parties, as described in sections 1 to 6 of Appendix C, where Applications follow the procedure of one of: Shared Decision Level "information available upon request", Shared Decision Levels 1 to 4, or Strategic Shared Decision; - (b) the Natural Resources Council, including the Shared Decision Working Group, as described in section 6 of this Agreement; - (c) the Spatial Reference Layer as described in Appendix D; and - (d) the Shared Decision Matrix as described in section 8 of Appendix C. - 4.3 The Parties accept that a Shared Decision has been made when: - (a) the Parties have followed the process described in Appendix C; and - (b) the Provincial Agency has made a decision in serious consideration of the Recommendation, and other available information. - 4.4 The Parties acknowledge that this Agreement will constitute the means by which Provincial Agencies fulfill the Province's duty to meaningfully consult and where appropriate, accommodate the Kaska with respect to Applications and Strategic Shared Decisions within the scope of this Agreement.

-5.0 Collaborative Management Frameworks
+5.0 Collaborative Management Frameworks and Working Groups